 When to Seek Emergency Medical Care?

-The severe chemical injury will need medical attention and emergency treatment in the hospital to control the pain and prevent infection.
+Regardless of the burn's initial appearance, seeking professional medical attention is imperative.
+Even seemingly minor burns can lead to complications or infection if not properly assessed and treated by a healthcare provider.
+A healthcare professional will evaluate the extent of the injury and offer further guidance on wound care and treatment options, ensuring the best possible outcome for the victim.
 Healthcare providers also need to manage any problems with breathing or circulation caused by the burn.
 For example, they will ask you about the type of chemical, how much there was, how long was the contact with the skin, and what medical treatment has been done.

 How to Prevent Chemical Burn?